ceph/ceph/doc/rados/operations/control.rst

 balancing in order to remedy ``full`` or ``nearfull`` OSDs, or when there are OSDs being evacuated or slowly brought into service.

-Operators of deployments that utilize Nautilus or newer (or later revisions of Luminous and Mimic) and that have no pre-Luminous clients might likely instead want to enable the `balancer`` module for ``ceph-mgr``.
+Operators of deployments that utilize Nautilus (or later revisions of Luminous and Mimic) and that have no pre-Luminous clients might instead want to enable the `balancer`` module for ``ceph-mgr``.

-.. note:: The ``balancer`` module does the work for you and achieves a more uniform result, shuffling less data along the way.
-When enabling the ``balancer`` module, you will want to converge any changed override weights back to 1.00000 so that the balancer can do an optimal job.
-If your cluster is very full, reverting these override weights before enabling the balancer may cause some OSDs to become full.
-This means that a phased approach may needed.

 Add/remove an IP address or CIDR range to/from the blocklist.
 When adding to the blocklist,